a-k-a06034204/bhcc-python/Project 4 - Game mod/README.md

-# Project 4 game mod
+# project 4 game mod

 For this assignment, we have to edit the code to make it our own.